-When working with mobile app developers, we are often able to prepare provisional patent applications for lower fees than a typical provisional application.
-This is because app developers often have very solid documentation of the invention (wireframes, screen shots, requirements docs., etc.) that helps to expedite the preparation of the provisional patent application.
+When working with mobile app developers, we are often able to prepare very well developed provisional patent applications.
+This is because app developers often have very solid documentation of the invention (wireframes, screen shots, requirements docs., etc.) that helps to support the preparation of the provisional patent application.
 This can make the strategy of starting with a provisional patent application even more attractive.

 The cost and process to patent a mobile application is discussed in the FAQ: How much does it cost to patent a mobile app?

 If you want to discuss pursuing patent protection for your mobile app, please contact us to set up a time to move forward.